unredacted-word/spectacle/book/foreword.md

 narratives, and cultural aspects most relevant to the original text aren’t always translatable with words alone; words simply aren’t enough to capture the rich cultural depth that exists between the words.
 As such, I’ve tried to add notes where the text made implicit references.
-When translating, "[plagiarism is necessary](#ref207.1)", it demands embracing the author’s ideas, and making them semantically and culturally relevant, and if done well, it can create an entirely new work, a copy without an original.
+[When translating, "[plagiarism is necessary](#ref207.1)", it demands embracing the author’s ideas, and making them semantically and culturally relevant, and if done well, it can create an entirely new work, a copy without an original]{#plagairism}.

 This edition isn’t merely a translation of words, but a translation of _time_.
 Since Debord wrote this book, society hasn’t changed in kind, but by degree,